 Most low-THC, high CBD laws fall under this category.
-These states failed to create systems for labtested, regulated access.
+These states fail to create systems for lab-tested, regulated access.
 Many of these laws also only provide an affirmative defense for those permitted to possess CBD oil - which can be raised at a trial to prevent a conviction - rather than protection from arrest.
 Others rely on risk-averse institutions such as universities or pharmacies being willing to break federal law by growing and dispensing cannabis, or they require federal permission for the program to become operational.

-While many of these laws themselves do not provide access, the 2018 FARM Act opened the door to a nationwide market of low-THC, high-CBD products, which do not require a doctor's authorization.
-Also, many states now allow for the cultivation and production of hemp, which can be a source of CBD products with no more than 0.3% THC.
+While many of these laws themselves do not provide access, many states now allow for the cultivation and production of hemp, which can be a source of CBD products with no more than 0.3% THC.
 However, most of those laws do not provide for testing to ensure the consistency or safety of the products.